Tofalaria: Education in the Tofalar Language

-The Tofa language is spoken in the territory of Tofalariya.
+The Tofalar language is spoken in the territory of Tofalaria.

-The Tofa language is critically endangered and currently has only 40 native speakers worldwide.
-All known speakers in Tofalariya are over 40 years of age.
+The Tofalar language is critically endangered and currently has only 40 native speakers worldwide.
+All known speakers in Tofalaria are over 40 years of age.

-The Tofa language is part of the curriculum of the elementary school in Alygdzher.
+The Tofalar language is part of the curriculum of the elementary school in Alygdzher.
 Much of the education in the language is done through audio.
-In 2020, a special course was created to teach students the Tofa language using VR headsets.
-Students would learn new words in Tofa by being shown an object and its corresponding name in Russian, English, and Tofalar through the VR headset.
+In 2020, a special course was created to teach students the Tofalar language using VR headsets.
+Students would learn new words in Tofalar by being shown an object and its corresponding name in Russian, English, and Tofalar through the VR headset.

-Alygdzher’s ethno-cultural center hosts classes in the Tofa language for adults.
+Alygdzher’s ethno-cultural center hosts classes in the Tofalar language for adults.
 During these classes, adults learn to read and write in the language.
 Due to the fact that a writing system for the language was only created in 1988, most native speakers are unable to read or write.

 Infrastructure

 Public Transportation

-The Uda River in Tofalariya freezes solid during the winter.
+The Uda River in Tofalaria freezes solid during the winter.

-Tofalariya has no roads.
+Tofalaria has no roads.
 It has several nature trails.
 The region is not accessible by car.
-Locals use helicopters as their main form of transportation between Tofalariya and other parts of the Irkutsk Oblast.
+Locals use helicopters as their main form of transportation between Tofalaria and other parts of the Irkutsk Oblast.
 The Nizhneudinsk Air Squad operates flights to the region.
 Due to resource constraints, flights are only available once per week.

 The region often receives aid from the oblast government to cover the cost of additional flights.
-In 2023, the Irkutsk Oblast Parliament allocated 10 million additional rubles for the transport of food and other goods to Tofalariya “Russian state program “Development of the transport complex of the Irkutsk region”.
+In 2023, the Irkutsk Oblast Parliament allocated 10 million additional rubles for the transport of food and other goods to Tofalaria “Russian state program “Development of the transport complex of the Irkutsk region”.
 Similarly, in 2018, the region received funds for diesel fuel for helicopters.
-Recent efforts have also sought to increase the amount of goods transported to Tofalariya.
+Recent efforts have also sought to increase the amount of goods transported to Tofalaria.

-In the winter, people can travel to Tofalariya over the Uda River via an ice road.
+In the winter, people can travel to Tofalaria over the Uda River via an ice road.

 Burials

-A helicopter lands in Verkhnyaya Gutara in Tofalariya.
+A helicopter lands in Verkhnyaya Gutara in Tofalaria.

 Due to the difficulty of traveling to Nizhneudinsk, local residents are often not able to acquire death certificates for relatives that have passed away.
 By Russian law, a forensic examination must be completed by a morgue in order for a death certificate to be issued.
 However, the nearest morgue is located approximately 300 km away in the town of Nizhneudinsk.
 Transporting a deceased person to Nizhneudinsk and back is very expensive: local residents would have to spend approximately 700,000 rubles to hire a helicopter for the purpose.
 As a result, many Tofalars are buried without documentation.
 According to Vladimir Lobchenko, the head of the Alygdzher administration, as of 2019, 12 deceased Tofalars were not issued death certificates and were still registered to vote in elections.